-Uniflow Power is planning the pilot production run of the Cobber, a small scale, biomass fuelled, combined heat and power, 5kW generator.
-An advanced pre-commercial prototype has been built and is being used as a test bed for continuing work on performance of various fuels, improving efficiency of fuel use, and designing energy off takes for services such as rotary mechanical power, hot water and distilled water.
-Hundreds of enquiries have already been received from all over the world for this simple but revolutionary approach to creating electricity using simple, highly efficient direct combustion of woody fuels and waste.
+An advanced pre-commercial prototype has been built and is being used as a test bed for improving efficiency, and designing energy off takes for services such as rotary mechanical power, hot water and distilled water.
+Hundreds of enquiries have already been received from all over the world for this simple approach to creating homestead scale electricity using simple, highly efficient direct combustion of woody fuels.